Reading: Scarborough's reading rope

-The active view of reading model
+Active view of reading model

-The active view of reading (AVR) model (May 7, 2021), offers an alternative to the Simple view of reading (SVR), and a proposed update to Scarborough's reading rope (SRR).
-It reflects key insights from scientific research on reading that is not captured in the SVR and SRR.
-Although the AVR model has not been tested as a whole in research, "each element within the model has been tested in instructional research demonstrating positive, causal influences on reading comprehension".
+The active view of reading (AVR) model (May 7, 2021), Nell K. Duke and Kelly B. Cartwright, offers an alternative to the simple view of reading (SVR), and a proposed update to Scarborough's reading rope (SRR).
+This model is more complete than the simple view of reading and does a better job of accommodating some of the knowledge about reading developed over the past several decades.